Valentine Common Room (VCR)

 The VCR allows Members to relax individually and meet with others.
 It also houses a Canteen - run by the Student Exec - the daily newspaper, and a piano.

 This is a multi-purpose room and Members are asked to respect this accordingly.
-For instance, if a Member is playing the piano in the room, other Members are welcome to use the room at the same time provided that courtesy, consideration for others and common sense prevail.
+For instance, if a Member is playing the piano in the room, other Members are welcome to use the room at the same time provided that courtesy, consideration for others, and common sense prevail.
+Members are permitted to use the AV facilities in the VCR for watching movies, sport, etc., provided that noise is kept to a reasonable level.

 Guests in the VCR